What is sentiment analysis and how can it be used to help your business? Find out below.

 More advanced sentiment analysis tools can assign support queries to a topic so that you can quickly and easily direct them to the right department.
 With the Symanto Insights Platform, you also get further information about the personality trait and preferred communication style of the writer.
 Are they seeking action or information?
 Do they want a factual response or a more personal response?

 Most sentiment analysis is conducted on open-ended written text, such as reviews and social media comments.
-However, this type of text is notoriously difficult to measure.
+However, this type of unstructured data is notoriously difficult to measure.

 Some sentiment analysis tools take words in isolation and appropriate positive or negative sentiment to them.
 But it’s easy to see how this method lacks accuracy.

 Take, for example, the word “great”.
 On its surface, an undeniably positive word.
 That is until you put it before the word “disaster”.
 “A great disaster” or “a great shame” are decidedly negative phrases.